ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 2. In the corresponding code boxes, paste your credentials from the pre-prod and prod instances of Watson Machine Learning:

-   1. Go to the IBM Cloud dashboar4.
+   1. Go to the IBM Cloud dashboard.
    2. In the Resource summary section, click Services.
-   3. Click Machine Learning-Pre-Pro4.
+   3. Click Machine Learning-Pre-Prod.
    4. In the navigation pane, click Service credentials.
    5. Click the New credential button.
    6. Copy your credentials by clicking the copy icon.
    8. Return to the notebook editor and update the credentials by replacing the sample credentials with your own in the second code box.
    h.
 Repeat the preceding steps for the prod instance in the third code box.

-3. In the corresponding code box, paste your IBM OpenPages URL, username, and passwor4.
+3. In the corresponding code box, paste your IBM OpenPages URL, username, and password.
 4. In the corresponding code box, paste the model_id number from the model that you created in IBM OpenPages.
 5. To restart the notebook and clear the output, from the Kernel menu, click Restart & Clear Output.
 6. Run the notebook one cell at a time by using the Run option.
 Ensure that a cell completes before running the next cell.
 Be sure to read directions for steps that must be taken during the intervening cells.
 For example, at one point, you are directed to move your model into production before continuing running the notebook.
 Congratulations!
 You have used a notebook to create a pre-prod model.
 You can check inside Watson Studio, where you will now see the model listed as one of the assets.
-You have also already deployed this model, which means that you can go to {{site.data.keyword.aios_full}} to add the model ther5.
+You have also already deployed this model, which means that you can go to {{site.data.keyword.aios_full}} to add the model there.

 ## Work in {{site.data.keyword.aios_full}}
 {: #mrm-risk-openpages-mrg-wos}